 NOTE: Hunter sells an add-on controller that’s also called SIMPLEconnect (here it is on Amazon).
 This IS NOT the same thing as the fans above.
 The above fans are WiFi enabled and can connect to your smart home through Apple HomeKit and Amazon Alexa.
 The add-on controller is Bluetooth and can ONLY connect to the SIMPLEconnect app on your smartphone.

 I know that no matter how nice those Haiku fans are, there are some people that would never want to spend $600+ on single ceiling fan.
 I totally understand, especially considering that many of you will be buying multiple ceiling fans for the different rooms in your home.

 The Gardinier 52in.
-LED Brushed Nickel Ceiling Fan is the lowest price (Check on Amazon) smart ceiling fan I could find.
+LED Brushed Nickel Ceiling Fan is the lowest price ($241.19) smart ceiling fan I could find.
 It’s also the ONLY smart ceiling fan I could find not named Haiku or Hunter.

 It doesn’t have the flashy looks or the world class engineering of the Haiku fans, but if you wanted to, you could buy three of these for the price of one Haiku.